-Use this input To connect to this CD/D1, DVD/D2, CDR/D3, TAPE2/D4 A digital source, such as a CD player DVD player, digital tape recorder, or digital television tuner.
+Use this input To connect to this D1 to D4 A digital source, such as a CD player, DVD player, digital tape recorder, or digital television tuner.
 LD/01 A digital-optical source, such as a LaserDisc player, the 519 Demodulator, or a CD player with no digital-cable output.
+SMART LINK Six discrete digital channels from a Meridian 598 DVD Player.
+Only available if a multi-channel input card is fitted.